basarat/typescript-book/docs/types/functions.md

 foo(123, 'hello');
 ```

-Alternatively you can even provide a default value (using `= someValue` after the parameter declaration) which will get injected for you if the caller doesn't provide that argument.
+Alternatively you can even provide a default value (using `= someValue` after the parameter declaration) which will get injected for you if the caller doesn't provide that argument:

 ```ts
 function foo(bar: number, bas: string = 'hello') {